kitlangton/rails_on_rails/README.md

 ### Features

-Since we were only given 8 hours to do this (including writing this README), I may count certain things as features which might otherwise be questionable:
+Since we were only given 8 hours to do everything (including the scrawling of this README), I may count certain things as features whose inclusion might be otherwise questionable:

 1. It works!
 2. The Database is full of data. (see Data section)